aamirali-dev/resume-scrapper/README.md

 The script performs the following tasks:

-1. Sends a GET request to the website (https://zety.com/resume-examples).
+1. Sends a GET request to the selected websites.

 2. Parses the HTML content of the website using BeautifulSoup.